2010 Brazilian Grand Prix: Background

 At the previous race in Korea Alonso won ahead of Hamilton and Alonso's team-mate Massa.
-Of his championship rivals, Webber retired after he spun and hit Rosberg, Vettel's engine failed with ten laps to go and Button scored no points in 12th place.
+Of his championship rivals, Webber retired after he spun and hit Rosberg, Vettel's engine failed with ten laps to go and Button scored no championship points in 12th place.
 Ferrari team principal Stefano Domenicali said the team would be circumspect for the season's final two events due to what happened that year.
 Alonso, the pre-race favourite, for his part said he would not alter his approach in Brazil and anticipated Red Bull would be strong there.
 His teammate Felipe Massa said he expected to win the race and confirmed he would help Alonso's World Drivers' Championship chances.
 Hamilton said he would be satisfied if his teammate Button assisted his title ambitions, an act which McLaren team principal Martin Whitmarsh affirmed would not occur.
 Both drivers acknowledged the championship duel would be a difficult one.

 Christian Klien (pictured in 2014) took over Sakon Yamamoto's race seat at Hispania Racing for the event.

 Some Formula One pundits suggested the Red Bull team would adopt a strategy in which Vettel would help Webber's title bid.
 Webber courted controversy when he suggested Red Bull would support his teammate Vettel over him: "It's obvious isn't it?
 Of course when young, new chargers come onto the block, that's where the emotion is.
 That's the way it is."
 His team principal Christian Horner believed Webber's words were taken out of context and that the driver was supported by the team and its owner Dietrich Mateschitz in the championship battle.
 Vettel remarked: "If Mark needs help then he should take the medical car", and said he received no preferential treatment at Red Bull due to a car that was capable of winning races.

 The Grand Prix was entered by 12 teams (each represented by a constructor) and 24 drivers participated, with one pre-race driver change.
 The day before the first practice session, Hispania Racing for unexplained reasons announced Christian Klien would drive in lieu of Sakon Yamamoto whom Klien had also deputised for at the two months prior.
 Force India cancelled a first practice session outing for third driver Paul di Resta because the team wanted to provide Adrian Sutil and Vitantonio Liuzzi with additional track acclimatisation in the battle for sixth place in the World Constructors' Championship with Williams.